 Additional Scholarships/Financial Aid Resources

 - Double Husky Scholarship: All NU graduates are eligible to receive a 25% Tuition Scholarship to attend a masters program on a full-time basis.
 Visit the Double Husky Information Page for additional information on this program.

 - Martin Luther King, Jr. Graduate Fellowship: The MLK Jr. Graduate Fellowships are administered through the African-American Institute.
 These awards are offered annually to African-American students in full-time graduate programs as long as the student demonstrates satisfactory academic progress and financial need as determined by Student Financial Services.
 Applicants must complete the financial aid process, as well as an application available from the African-American Institute.

 - Veterans Programs: In addition to standard VA benefits, veterans may be eligible for additional financial aid through Northeastern.
-Veterans who have 100% eligibility under the Post 9/11 GI Bill (Chapter 33) are eligible for additional aid through the Yellow Ribbon Program which makes up the difference between the NU tuition and the Chapter 33 benefit.
-Northeastern has invested $2 million for the Yellow Ribbon Program which is also matched by the VA.
-For more information visit the Yellow Ribbon Program and veteran enrollment page.
+Veterans who have 100% eligibility under the Post 9/11 GI Bill (Chapter 33) are eligible for additional aid through the Yellow Ribbon Program, which makes up the difference between the NU tuition and the Chapter 33 benefit.
+Northeastern has invested $2 million in the Yellow Ribbon Program which is also matched by the VA.
+For more information visit the Yellow Ribbon Program and Veteran enrollment page.

 The School of Public Policy & Urban Affairs is housed within the College of Social Sciences and Humanities.
 When looking up the rates for tuition and fees on Northeastern University’s tuition page, refer to the rates for the College of Social Sciences and Humanities.

 For more information on other financial aid and tuition go to Northeastern’s page for Cost and Financial Aid for Graduate Studies.